East Carroll Parish, Louisiana: Law and government

 From 1922 to 1962, African Americans were prohibited from registering to vote in East Carroll Parish through a combination of laws and practices such as literacy tests.
 The first African Americans were registered after the ruling in U.S. v.
 Manning (1962) found that the prohibition of voter registration for Black people violated the Civil Rights Act of 1960.
 It was not, however, until the Voting Rights Act of 1965 became law that large numbers of African Americans became registered to vote, and they continued to vote at high levels.
 They have tended to support Democratic Party candidates, as the national party had supported the civil rights movement.
 As East Carroll Parish is majority black, its voters still favor Democratic Party candidates.
 Most conservative whites have shifted since the late 20th century to the Republican Party, which candidates dominate elections in majority-white areas of the state.

 In 1988, Governor Michael S. Dukakis of Massachusetts carried East Carroll Parish over then Vice President George Herbert Walker Bush, 1,809 votes (52.3 percent) to 1,536 (44.4 percent).

-In the 2004 presidential race, East Carroll gave the Democrat John Kerry - John Edwards slate 1,980 ballots (58 percent) to 1,357 votes (40 percent) for the George W. Bush - Richard B. Cheney slate.
+In the 2004 presidential race, East Carroll gave the Democratic John Kerry/John Edwards slate 1,980 ballots (58 percent) to 1,357 votes (40 percent) for the George W. Bush/Richard B. Cheney slate.

 In 2012, U.S. President Barack H. Obama swept the parish with 2,478 votes (61.8 percent) to Republican Mitt Romney's 1,508 (37.6 percent).
 In 2008, Obama had handily defeated John McCain in East Carroll Parish, 2,267 (63.7 percent) to 1,254 (35.2 percent).